Image Ratio Calculator

 Image size converter in practice

 As said above, we're moving on to practical examples.
 Imagine Adrien has a great photo on his iPhone (the only one from his trip that is blink-free!) in a standard resolution of 1920x1080 - given in pixels.
+He checked the quality with the pixels to print size calculator.
 He'd like to display the image on his computer screen, which has a 16:10 aspect ratio.

 Adrien wants to know what width to choose so the photo matches the screen's height precisely.
 To estimate that, he uses this image ratio calculator: